sarabirdy/ispy_python/README.md

 - db: Database credentials
 - setup: Should the pre-simulation tasks be executed?

 I worked on this project while at [UNT](http://unt.edu) working in the [HiLT Lab](http://hilt.cse.unt.edu) as part of the [I Spy Project](http://hilt.cse.unt.edu/ispy.html).
 I graduated in 2015 and am now at [Texas A&M](http://tamu.edu) working on my PhD in computer science.
-This code will be maintained by [Jacob](http://github.com/jacobbrunson) during his time in the lab.
+This code will be maintained by [Jacob](http://github.com/jacobbrunson) during his time in the HiLT Lab.